 Outcomes are measurable of that help you know whether and to what degree your program is accomplishing its goals.
 Clearly articulating your program goals and measurable outcomes is an important step in the evaluation process.
-Identifying program goals and outcomes alongside key program partners can increase the relevance of your programming (process B and in the spirit of the values authentic and deep curiosity).
+Identifying program goals and outcomes alongside key program partners can increase the relevance of your programming (See Process B and the values Authentic Engagement and Deep Curiosity).

 Environmental education showcases many different types of outcomes.
 There are no “right” outcomes.
 The best outcomes are ones that align best with your project.
 Below are examples of outcomes that are most commonly measured.
 However, this list is by no means complete.
 As with all of eeVAL, this list of outcomes is a “living” project that evolves as evaluation becomes more inclusive of the voices and experiences of persons who currently hold least among us (e.g., youth, practitioners, non-degree holders, members of non-dominant cultural groups).

 Keep in mind that many programs have multiple goals; you could measure multiple outcomes for a single program.
 Furthermore, some outcomes are complex and using multiple different methods may be appropriate.
 One instrument may not be enough to evaluate all your desired program goals and outcomes.
 Sometimes you might rely on coupled with , , or participatory methods (see eeVAL Process C) to deepen your understanding about how your programs are working, what your participants are learning, and what you might want to change.

 Once you know which outcomes you want to measure, you can start using the Tool Library to find a tool that works for your program.
 This library offers a set of tools that a team of evaluation professionals determined could be helpful as environmental educators evaluate their programs.

 Click here to visit eeVAL Tool Library.

 Unsure what outcomes your program is working towards?